Cruise ships, LA flights return to Victoria

-More tourists can now visit Victoria with the state welcoming back large cruise ships and a major US airline reintroducing direct flights between Melbourne and Los Angeles.
+More tourists will soon be visiting Victoria, with the state welcoming back large cruise ships and a major US airline reintroducing direct flights between Melbourne and Los Angeles.

 On Thursday, 2500 people arrived aboard the Coral Princess, the first large vessel to dock in Melbourne since the beginning of the pandemic.